Inverse demand tracking in transportation networks: Introduction

-For more than 50 years, bilevel optimization is a major field of research in mathematical programming due to numerous underlying applications e.g.\ in data science, economy, finance, machine learning, or natural sciences, see \cite{Dempe2002} for an introduction and \cite{Dempe2020} for a recent survey paper which presents an overview of contributions in this area.
-Recently, bilevel optimization turned out to be of particular interest in the context of transportation or energy networks, see \cite{DempeKalashnikovPerezValdesKalashnykova2015}.
-This also includes the rapidly growing field of hierarchical control, see e.g.\ \cite{MehlitzWachsmuth2020} for an overview, and, particularly, so called \emph{inverse optimal control}, where parameters in optimal control problems need to be reconstructed from a given set of observations, see \cite{HinzePinnauUlbrichUlbrich2009,Troeltzsch2009,Troutman1996} for an introduction to the topic of optimal control.
-In bilevel optimization, two decision makers, a \emph{leader} and a \emph{follower}, need to choose variables in order to minimize their associated cost function which also depends on the variables of the other decision maker, respectively.
-More precisely, the leader chooses his/her variables first which are handed over to the follower who now can solve his/her optimization problem (which is parametric in the leader's variable).
-The solutions are then given to the leader, who now can evaluate his/her objective.
-Often, one assumes that leader and follower cooperate in order to optimize the leader's objective, and this procedure is referred to as the \emph{optimistic approach} to the problem.
-The leader's and follower's problem are often referred to as \emph{upper} and \emph{lower level problem}, respectively.
-Coming back to inverse optimal control, the lower level problem is a parametric optimal control problem where the parameters play the role of the leader's variables.
-The objective function of the leader typically is of target type and models the desire of finding parameters such that given \emph{observed} (but, potentially, noised) optimal state and control functions, resulting from the given optimal control problem for fixed but unknown or noised parameters, are tracked.
-This procedure possesses several interesting applications e.g.\ in the context of human locomotion, see \cite{AlbrechtLeiboldUlbrich2012,AlbrechtUlbrich2017,AnbrechtPassenbergSobotkaPeerBussUlbrich2010,MombaurTruongLaumond2010}.
-The theory on inverse optimal control including ordinary and partial differential equations addresses the existence of solutions, optimality conditions, and solution algorithms, see e.g.\ \cite{DempeHarderMehlitzWachsmuth2019,FriedemannHarderWachsmuth2022,HarderWachsmuth2019,HatzSchloederBock2012,HollerKunischBarnard2018} and is developing fast.
-Let us note that, in the literature, the term \emph{inverse optimal control} is not used in consistent way.
-Often, it is exploited to express that parameters in variational systems involving differential equations have to be chosen such that observed outputs of the systems are tracked.
-This, however, describes nothing else but a classical inverse problem in a function space setting.
-As mentioned above, in this paper as well as in the aforementioned references, all considerations focus on the identification of parameters in optimal control problems.
+For more than 50 years, bilevel optimization is a major field of research in mathematical programming due to numerous underlying applications e.g.\ in data science, economy, finance, machine learning, or natural sciences, see \cite{Bard1998,Dempe2002,ShimizuIshizukaBard1997} for an introduction and \cite{Dempe2020} for a recent survey which presents an overview of contributions in this area.
+Recently, bilevel optimization turned out to be of particular interest in the context of transportation or energy networks, see e.g.\ \cite{DempeKalashnikovPerezValdesKalashnykova2015}.
+This also includes the rapidly growing field of hierarchical control, see e.g.\ \cite{MehlitzWachsmuth2020} for an overview, and, particularly, so-called inverse optimal control already mentioned earlier, see \cite{HinzePinnauUlbrichUlbrich2009,Troeltzsch2009,Troutman1996,Vinter2010} for an introduction to the topic of optimal control.
+Inverse control possesses several interesting applications e.g.\ in the context of human locomotion, see \cite{AlbrechtLeiboldUlbrich2012,AlbrechtUlbrich2017,AnbrechtPassenbergSobotkaPeerBussUlbrich2010,MombaurTruongLaumond2010}.
+The theory on inverse optimal control including ordinary and partial differential equations addresses the existence of solutions, optimality conditions, and solution algorithms, see e.g.\ \cite{DempeHarderMehlitzWachsmuth2019,FriedemannHarderWachsmuth2022,HarderWachsmuth2019,HatzSchloederBock2012,HollerKunischBarnard2018,SuryanSinhaMaloDeb2016} and is developing fast.
+In abstract bilevel optimization, two decision makers, a leader and a follower, need to choose variables in order to minimize their associated cost function which also depends on the variables of the other decision maker, respectively.
+More precisely, the leader chooses his variables first which are handed over to the follower who now can solve his optimization problem (which is parametric in the leader's variable) to global optimality.
+The solutions are then given to the leader, who now can evaluate his objective.
+Often, one assumes that leader and follower cooperate in order to optimize the leader's objective, and this procedure is referred to as the optimistic approach to the problem, see \cite{Zemkoho2016} for an overview of other approaches avoiding ill-posedness in bilevel optimization.
+The leader's and follower's problem are often referred to as upper- and lower-level problem, respectively.
+As the follower has to determine globally optimal solutions of his problem by nature of bilevel optimization, one typically requires that the lower-level problem is convex in the follower's variable in order to circumvent issues related to nonconvex global optimization at the lower-level stage.